kubevirt/hostpath-provisioner/README.md

 # kubevirt.io/hostpath-provisioner

+A special multi-node version of the kubernetes hostpath provisioner.

 ## Overview

 This is a special version of the kubernetes hostpath provisioner, it's a slightly modified version of the sig storage [example hostpath prvisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/tree/master/examples/hostpath-provisioner).